CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![q, manual](assets/manual-bits/q-m010.png)
 Manual: esquire

-B, G, J, K, L, P, QU and V can be omitted using modes.

 All four books state that Q is always followed by U, and thus U can be omitted.
 This is outdated.

-I suggest using the Q shape for QU.
+I suggest using the Q shape for QU, as originally instructed.
 In the rare case where U should not be included, indicate this by a dash across the loop.
 This does not need to be done for initials, where only one letter is written.
 In the even rarer case where both letters are written in an initial, I recommend you revert to longhand for the first occurence.
 (Cricket)

 ## R